-9.14 Logging
+9.15 Logging

 Simple, yet versatile, logging is available by specifying -I (lower case L) on the command line or using the LOGDIR option in the configuration file.
 In either case, specify the directory (folder) where log files should be written.
 Use period (".") for the current working directory.
+Normally a new file is created each day.